 Baby Step 3: Save 3 to 6 Months of Expenses in a Fully Funded Emergency Fund

 Baby Step 4: Invest 15% of Your Income for Retirement

 Baby Step 5: Save for Your Children’s College

 Baby Step 6: Pay Off Your Home

 Baby Step 7: Build Wealth and Give

-The Total Money Makeover doesn’t list sophisticated and hypothetical tips that are hard to understand.
-These are literally the same nuggets of advice your grandparents followed.
-Do live within your means.
-Don’t mess around with credit.
-Do save for a rainy day.
-Don’t keep up with the Joneses.
-It may be simple and straightforward, but they stand the test of time.
+The Total Money Makeover doesn’t list sophisticated or hypothetical tips that are hard to understand, and you don’t need a corner office (or a three-piece suit) to understand them either!
+These are simply the same nuggets of advice your grandparents followed.
+Live within your means.
+Don’t mess with credit.
+Save for a rainy day.
+Quit trying to keep up with the Joneses.
+These tips may seem obvious, but they stand the test of time.

-It’s sad but true: Most of us have accepted money myths as gospel truth and use them as a standard for making financial decisions.
-Some myths we just grew up with, and some are societal norms we’ve bought into—hook, line and sinker.
+Sadly, most of us have accepted money myths as gospel and use them as a standard for making financial decisions.
+Some we just grew up with, and others are societal norms we’ve bought into—hook, line and sinker.

 Myth: A credit score is the only way to show how great I am with managing money.

 Truth: “Bankers, car dealers, and unknowledgeable mortgage lenders have told America for years to ‘build your credit,’” Dave said. “[The FICO score] is not a score that says you are winning with money or that you have a million dollars; it mathematically says you LOVE DEBT.”